donkyduck/CipherFlow/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-CipherFlow is a library for creating a flow of fully homomorphic encryption function for mathematical computation based on [Node-RED](https://github.com/node-red/node-red).
+CipherFlow is a visual data flow tool for creating a [Node-RED](https://github.com/node-red/node-red) flow to represent a computation function on ciphertext in the Fully Homomorphic Encryption format.

 <!-- Reference -->
 ## Reference